PHOSP-COVID study data protection privacy notice

-Prior to applying these exemptions, we have carried out a Data Protection Impact Assessment and taken into account:
+Prior to applying the exception in a) and the exemptions in b) above, we have carried out a Data Protection Impact Assessment and taken into account:

 - That this public health and scientific research is long term and is of national significance because it relates to COVID -19, a new disease classed as a pandemic because it has affected people in many countries;

 - That the results of our research will only be published in an anonymised or summarised basis;

 - We have taken appropriate measures to safeguard participant information we collect or receive and to protect the rights and freedoms of the patients whose information we will be using in our research;